BergensTidende/cookiecutter-bord4-analysis/README.md

   - This directory is not git tracked.
 - `src`
   - Python files used as utils that can be imported from notebooks and script.
-  - `src/dataframe`
-    - util functions for working with dataframes
-  - `src/integration`
-    - helper functions when working with Schibsted MM API
-  - `src/log`
-    - better log functions
   - `src/scripts`
-    - for scripts used by the make file
+    - for scripts used by the make file and for downloading templates.

 ## Make commands